corda/token-sdk/docs/OVERVIEW.md

 1. Fixed token types, which do not change over time, or are not expected to change over time.
 Currency is a good example of a fixed token type.
-   They are represented as a class which implements `TokenType`.
+   They are represented as an instance of `TokenType` class.
 2. Evolvable token types, which are expected to evolve over time.
-They are represented by the `EvolvableTokenType` interface, which is a `LinearState`.
+They are represented by the `EvolvableTokenType` class, which is a `LinearState`.
    CorDapps developers can design their own logic that governs how the evolvable token types are updated over time.
 Evolvable token types introduce some additional complexity compared to fixed token types.
 The